UM-LPM/GIANT/paper/paper.md.md

 The Web App Interface acts as the central integration layer, facilitating communication between the Machine Learning Framework and the Evaluation Environment.
 Its primary function is to convert individual solutions into a standardized format that can be interpreted and evaluated consistently across different environments.

-The modular architecture of GenIATraP ensures that components remain independent, allowing for the seamless integration or replacement of individual modules without affecting the performance of the overall system.
+The modular architecture of GIANT ensures that components remain independent, allowing for the seamless integration or replacement of individual modules without affecting the performance of the overall system.
 When introducing a new component, only the Web App Interface needs to be adapted to align with its specifications, making the platform highly scalable and adaptable.

 ![Platform Architecture](/docs/images/platform_architecture_orig.png)